All Products

 What is the hourly commitment of a savings plan?

 When you purchase a savings plan, you commit to a usage duration and an amount of spend.
-The hourly commitment is the minimum amount of resources (measured in USD) that you commit to use per hour.
-In the hourly bills that are generated, the charges for the amount of resources that you committed to in the savings plan are discounted.
+The hourly commitment is the minimum number of resources (measured in USD) that you commit to use per hour.
+In the hourly bills that are generated, the charges for the number of resources that you committed to in the savings plan are discounted.
 If you select the Partial Upfront payment option for your savings plan, you pay 50% of your hourly commitment when your hourly bill is less than your hourly commitment.
 If you select the No Upfront payment option for your savings plan, you pay 100% of your hourly commitment when your hourly bill is less than your hourly commitment.
 For information about how to select an appropriate hourly commitment, see Purchase and apply savings plans.

 Each savings plan can be applied to offset discounted hourly pay-as-you-go charges up to the hourly commitment that you made to purchase the plan.
 Within the hourly commitment, the price of a pay-as-you-go bill is discounted and then offset.
 Example: